 The worst thing you’ll want is to pursue your dreams and passions while having someone at home twiddling their thumbs waiting for you to come home because they have nothing else to do.
 This kind of relationship is toxic for climbers, and it breeds resentment and questions of “why should I wait here and do nothing while he/she traverses the world?”

 Try to notice these signs early, if you see that this potential partner is not happy unless you’re with them, is clingy, needs to always feel loved and secure; no matter what you do, you will never be able to fulfill their needs.
 You may want to, but it just isn’t possible.
-They deserve their needs to be satisfied as well, so it’s best to part ways early.
+They deserve for their needs to be satisfied as well, so it’s best to part ways early.

 Why Do I Need a Partner?